-The Center's primary activity in this project is a video series for middle and high school students informing them about the system of government of the United States, from its origins and creation to current practices and institutions.
+The Center's primary activity in this project is a seven-part video series for middle and high school students informing them about the system of government of the United States, from its origins and creation to current practices and institutions.
 An instructional guide for teachers includes lesson plans, a correlation to the We the People: The Citizen & the Constitution text, and other resources.
-Production began in 2010 on a seventh video for the series that features high school students discussing the election process of government representatives.